You can have a choice of headstone, garden of remembrance – Corringham and South Ockendon cemeteries only – or a memorial plaque.

 Before a memorial can be placed, repaired or altered, a memorial application must be completed and approved by the registrar.

 - show a comprehensive drawing of the memorial including the base and foundation stones showing dimensions

 - be translated – if the inscription is in a language other than English then it must have an English translation, countersigned by a responsible person from the community

 Once the application is approved and payment received, a permit to work will be issued to the memorial mason.

 The permit should be handed to the registrar or the cemetery supervisor before any work is carried out.
-The memorial will be inspected by the registrar or the cemetery supervisor before and after fixing is complete.
+They will inspect the memorial before and after fixing is complete.

-These are standard regulations and the funeral director or stone mason should be able to offer you guidance.
+These are standard regulations.
+The funeral director or stone mason will be able to offer you guidance.

 - Chadwell St Mary